gitbiruk2010/Fetching-Dog-Data-with-JavaScript/README.md

 ### styles.css
 - contains styles for the webpage.
-- styles for body, header, breed list, breed details, dog facts, dog groups, and footer.
+- styles for body, header, breed list, breed details, dog facts, and dog groups.
 - includes media queries for responsiveness on tablet and desktop devices.

 ### script.js